Myths vs. Facts: Marriage and Credit

 Getting married means merging your lives – and may also mean merging your finances.
 But there are some misconceptions about tying the knot and how it may impact credit reports and credit scores – or not.

 "No one said that talking about credit habits, credit card debt, budgets, retirement accounts, and savings is romantic.
-But it is important," said Nancy Bistritz-Balkan, vice president of consumer education at Equifax.
+But it is important," said Zehra Mehdi-Barlas, director of public relations for Global Consumer Solutions at Equifax.

 "If you and your partner decide to merge your finances, understanding his or her philosophy when it comes to credit, contributing to savings, setting financial goals, and creating regular budgets is not a conversation to shy away from.
 It is simply an important part of establishing a united approach for how you as a couple will handle these things in the future."